 Federer braced for another next-gen challenge in 2020

-Federer braced for another next-gen challenge in 2020Roger Federer of Switzerland wipes his face after he plays a return to Stefanos Tsitsipas of Greece during their ATP World Tour Finals semifinal tennis match at the O2 Arena in London, Saturday, Nov.
-16, 2019.
-(AP Photo/Kirsty Wigglesworth)

-LONDON (AP) -- After dominating the tennis world for so long, Roger Federer thinks the sport’s Big Three could face their toughest challenge yet from a new generation in 2020.
+LONDON — After dominating the tennis world for so long, Roger Federer thinks the sport’s Big Three could face their toughest challenge yet from a new generation in 2020.

 Federer’s 2019 season ended with a semifinal loss to Stefanos Tsitsipas on Saturday at the ATP Finals, having seen Novak Djokovic and Rafael Nadal eliminated in the group stage of the tournament this week.